Bailando (Paradisio song): Chart performance

 "Bailando" was very successful on the charts in Europe, making it the biggest hit by the group.
 It reached number-one in Denmark, Finland, Italy, Norway and Sweden.
 Additionally, the single managed to climb into the Top 10 also in Belgium, France and Spain.
 In France, it sold more than 550,000 copies, reaching number 4.
 In the United Kingdom, it only reached number 149 on the UK Singles Chart, but on the Eurochart Hot 100, it went to number 11 in July 1997.
 "Bailando" was awarded with a 2× platinum record in Norway and a 3× platinum record in Sweden.

 Music video

 Two different music videos were made to accompany the song: a 1996 Belgian version and a 1997 international version.
-One was directed by Thierry Dory and filmed in Miami Beach.
+One was directed by Thierry Dory and both music videos were filmed in Miami Beach and at the Eden Roc Hotel.